TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on Azure (Windows).md

 ### **Advanced**

-Windows Azure offers an incredibly useful Extensions feature.
+Azure offers an incredibly useful Extensions feature.
 Unlike the other cloud services, you can simply add the Nvidia requirements pre-launch of the instance.

 Click "Select an extension to install" and type "Nvidia" in the search bar.
 You should be presented with a "NVIDIA GPU Driver Extension", select that and click Next.